zenika-open-source/FAQ/docs/backing_services.md

 ## Graphcool

 [Graphcool](https://www.graph.cool/) is a Graphql-as-a-Service which holds the data.
 This is a required backing service, but you can deploy locally during development.

+> Note: Graphcool is required but you can use a local instance

 ### Configuration